Sonsbeek 2001/Sonsbeek 9: Locus Focus

 Gabriel Kuri, Fresh Epigraphs, 2001

-Location: Sonsbeek park (multiple locations close to the bridge and waterfall)
+Location: park Sonsbeek (diverse spots near the white bridge and waterfall)